What’s The Difference Between VPS and Cloud Hosting for WordPress?

 In terms of hardware, VPSs are similar to dedicated physical servers.
 The difference is that you are technically sharing the physical server with other users.
 With that being said, VPS hosting virtually segments your part of the server away from everyone else.

 Some of the benefits of choosing a VPS solution for your web hosting needs include cost savings, added security, and the freedom to manage your portion of the server.
 Plus, while other users will also be able to access the server as admins, they can’t access your site’s dashboard or user portal.

 What Is WordPress Cloud Hosting?

 A cloud host, on the other hand, stores and serves your content on various cloud servers located throughout the world, much like a Content Delivery Network (CDN).
 Cloud servers can be very economical as well.

 Another benefit of using a cloud hosting solution is that it’s both flexible and adaptable.
 For example, using a virtual server and eliminating a physical server from the equation and connecting your site via a cloud service means that website users in other countries or cities should receive your content as if they were physically close to your cloud server.

-What Is the Difference Between VPS & Cloud Hosting?
+What Is the Difference Between VPS and Cloud Hosting for WordPress?

 As we mentioned previously, the physical differences between a VPS server and managed cloud hosting come down primarily to the hardware that’s used.
 However, beyond that, there are functional differences to consider as well.

 Both hosting options can provide reliable website speed and performance.
 However, website uptime can still be a concern, especially for VPS users.

 For example, because a VPS is only hosted on a single physical server, you could experience website downtime.
 However, with cloud hosting, your resources are spread across multiple servers for high availability.
 This means that a single server being down won’t put your site out of commission.

 Security is arguably the most important factor to keep in mind when running a website.
 It’s important to understand that different hosting options will provide you with varying levels of security.